inkiput/inkiput/README.md

   - thumbs up emoji: my FRIENDS. my GAMES. my PC. my FAN, and my DRAWINGS

   - learning: everything
-  can do a bit of hmtl, css, javascript, markdown, and python (DO NOT ASK ME ABOUT C# I AM IN PAIN)
+  can do a bit of hmtl, css, c++,javascript, markdown, and python (DO NOT ASK ME ABOUT C# I AM IN PAIN)

   - how to reach me: ON HITHER!
 NAY SOCIALS! mine own mother hath said nay s'rry (eng: ON HERE!
 NO SOCIALS! my mom said no sorry)